lter/im-manual/site-publications.md

 > BioScience, Volume 60, Issue 11, Pages 931–940, doi: 10.1525/bio.2010.60.11.9

 ## Acknowledgements ##
-Many thanks to Tim Whiteaker for developing the search client linked to Zotero, Tommy Thelan, for customizing it for the LTER Network website, and to all the LTER information managers and administrators who have maintained the database over the years.
+Many thanks to Tim Whiteaker for developing the search client linked to Zotero; to Tommy Thelan, for customizing it for the LTER Network website; and to all the LTER information managers and administrators who have maintained the database over the years.

 Thanks, too, to the many creators and maintainers of Zotero, which is developed as a project by the non-profit [Corporation for Digital Scholarship](http://digitalscholar.org/).
 It was originally created at the [Center for History and New Media](https://en.wikipedia.org/wiki/Center_for_History_and_New_Media) at George Mason University.